 You will apply to the B.S.D.H. program through Dental Hygiene Centralized Application Service (DHCAS), an online application service managed by the American Dental Education Association.
+The DHCAS admission cycle for Fall 2023 will open on October 26, 2022 and will close on February 1, 2023.
 Only DHCAS-verified applications that have all required application materials and are submitted by the deadline will be considered.

 Required application materials include:

 You must request official transcripts from each college or university you have attended, including dual credit hours taken in high school.
 When you fill out the DHCAS application, you will receive instructions for submitting your transcripts.

 In 500 words or fewer, explain why you chose to pursue a career in dental hygiene and how you have prepared for this career path.
 Describe any accomplishments you achieved and any obstacles or challenges you overcame that affected your preparation for the B.S.D.H. program.

 When you fill out the DHCAS application, you will receive instructions for submitting your personal statement.